Zodijackyl98/mcp-powertools/README.md

 - Create, apply and see your migration status.
 - Create Admin users, show installed apps, clear Django cache and more.

+### Cwebp Server

+Transform various kind of image formats into Webp.
+- With given image input & output directory in your .env file, cwebp server transforms your images into webp format.
+- On default it searches jpg and png images in the given directory via 'find' function and transforms each image into webp respectively while keeping their original names.

 ## Installation

 ### Prerequisites